What is LeaderEthics-Wisconsin?

 How does the grading process work?

-Members will electronically receive a survey on an annual basis.
+Occasionally, members may be invited to rate the performance of elected officials.
 They will be asked to provide a grade (A, B, C, D or F) for national and state elected leaders that represent them in their home community.
 LeaderEthics-Wisconsin has the option of surveying performance for non-elected candidates in the annual survey.
 The local chapter has the option of providing a supplemental survey for local representatives.
 The members will be reminded that their grades should be based their level of confidence in the elected leader according to a guide based upon the Key Principles for Ethical Leaders.
 The Ethics Report will serve as a resource for members.
 Members are reminded to objectively rate their confidence-level in ethical leadership performance, and to not “grade on the curve”.
 One of the greatest barriers to ethical leadership stems from embracing the belief that “everyone is doing it”.
 Ethical leaders do not accept this rationale.
 Rather they are focused on principles.

 Are there adequate available indicators to determine a "Green Light" and a "Red Flag"?